 Easter Themed High Tea Party

-I made several kinds of finger sandwiches and scones.
-The finger sandwiches were egg and dill salad, ham and pickle salad, chicken salad, and cucumber with cream cheese.
+For this table, I prepared a selection of finger sandwiches and scones, egg and dill, ham and pickle, chicken salad, and cucumber with cream cheese.

 Under certain circumstances there are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea.